History BA (Tripos)

 Libraries and source materials - the Seeley Library is one of the largest history student libraries and the University Library is one of Britain's copyright libraries, offering an unrivalled book collection spanning centuries.

-The Cambridge teaching system - supervision - weekly one-hour supervisions in College are the focal point of the academic week, providing personal supervision and the opportunity to debate with and learn from senior historians.
-They are usually undertaken one to one or in pairs.
-You write essays for these sessions and get guidance, support and feedback.
+The Cambridge teaching system - supervision - weekly one-hour supervisions taught in Colleges are the focal point of the academic week, providing personal supervision and the opportunity to debate with and learn from senior historians.
+They are usually taught one-on-one or in small groups.
+You will write essays or prepare other materials for these sessions, in which you will receive constructive feedback on your work and further guidance.

-The Cambridge teaching system - lectures and seminars - on average you attend 8 - 10 lectures a week, designed to give you clear introductions to historical events and processes, change over time, and the changing interpretations historians have offered.
-The course also includes seminars where small group work and presentations are encouraged.
+The Cambridge teaching system - lectures and seminars - alongside preparing for your weekly supervision, which remains the centrepiece of the Cambridge experience, you will attend a number of lectures each week.
+These are designed to give you clear introductions to historical events and processes, change over time, and historians’ changing interpretations of the past.
+Parts of the course are also taught through seminars where group discussion, small group work and presentations are encouraged.

-Gaining breadth and depth - the structure of the course gives you broad historical understanding (in Part I) and then encourages you to delve into specialist topics (in Part II).
+Gaining breadth and depth - the structure of the course gives you broad historical understanding (in Part IA and IB) and then encourages you to delve into specialist topics (in Part II).

 At a glance